Bonny-kato/pkg-template/README.md

 HttpClient is a simple HTTP client for making asynchronous HTTP requests in JavaScript using built-in fetch api.
 It supports various HTTP methods such as `GET`, `POST`, `PUT`, and `DELETE`.

+## Inspiration
+This utility function, used to initiate HTTP requests, was copied/pasted/modified from a version originally created by [Walter Kimaro](https://github.com/jestrux).

 ## Installation
 - using npm
     ```bash